Find your new best-bad-back-mattress with us!

-So now that you’ve decided your back deserves some Christmas cheer of its own, how do you find the best mattress?
+If you’ve decided your back deserves some tender loving care, how do you find the best mattress for it?
 Grab your partner (if you don’t sleep alone) and start mattress shopping.
 By shopping, we mean lying on a lot of mattresses.

 Talk to lots of mattress sales people – this is their business after all – and be prepared to test mattresses for yourself.
 You know how your body feels on a bad mattress, so it makes sense that you’ll also know what feels good.
 Try these 3 simple rules when shopping: